rust-lang/surveys/surveys/2025/contributor-survey/questions.md

 ## Optional detailed questions

-The following questions are OPTIONAL.
+The following questions are FULLY OPTIONAL.
 If you provide answers to them, they will NOT be shared publicly, and will be made available only to the Leadership Council and Rust Foundation staff that facilitates this survey.

 ### Which companies/organizations fund your contributions to the Rust Project?